python-pillow/Pillow/docs/handbook/image-file-formats.rst

     If present, the image will be stored with the provided raw EXIF data.

 **subsampling**
     If present, sets the subsampling for the encoder.
+Otherwise, ``4:2:0`` is the default subsampling.

     * ``keep``: Only valid for JPEG files, will retain the original image setting.
     * ``4:4:4``, ``4:2:2``, ``4:2:0``: Specific sampling values